Kuala Lumpur is one heck of a travel destination! It’s exciting, modern yet traditional and above all entertaining!

 Taman Negara is a 130 Million-year-old virgin rainforest.
 It’s sometimes dubbed as the oldest in the world, although, that’s also debatable.
 Either way, it’s ancient and a truly beautiful place to visit and one of the best day trips from Kuala Lumpur.
 In fact, if you have time we suggest you overnight there!

 Taman Negara National park doesn’t look too far from Kuala Lumpur, but it takes quite a while to get there!
 We never tried to do it through public transportation, so we can’t really suggest it.
-Plus, we find difficult to believe that you would have a lot of time in the Forrest.
+Plus, we find it difficult to believe that you would have a lot of time in the Forrest.
 So for this one we recommend you book an organized tour!

 by Ivan of Mind the travel

-The Genting Highlands is a hilltop resort, a theme park and the only place with legal casinos in Malaysia.
+The Genting Highlands is a hilltop resort, a theme park, and the only place with legal casinos in Malaysia.
 Resort World Genting is a great day trip from Kuala Lumpur.
 This place is accessible by Awana Skyway or Genting Skyway.
 If you are already in KL, the Go Genting Express Bus collects travelers from bus stations at Pudu Sentral, KL Sentral, Terminal Putra LRT Gombak, or One Utama Shopping Mall.

 When traveling by bus expect to be dropped off at the base of Genting where you can hop on a cable car up to the resort.
 The cable car takes about 15 minutes and offers a 360-degree view all the way through.
 The whole trip should take around an hour and fifteen minutes in total.

 Don’t miss out on visiting a Taoist Chin Swee Caves Temple on your way up.
-A must-see landmark in the temple is its nine-story Pagoda, which dominates the skyline, plays hide and seek with the clouds and has images of Buddha and thousands of paper lanterns.
+A must-see landmark in the temple is its nine-story Pagoda, which dominates the skyline, plays hide and seek with the clouds, and has images of Buddha and thousands of paper lanterns.
 If you travel with Awana, you will get an additional stop at the Chin Swee Caves Temple to explore the scenic surroundings.

 It may take some time to explore the vast temple grounds as there are steps to climb and caves to explore.
 Don’t forget to check out the view from the observation deck – it’s just spectacular!
 While not ancient, the giant Buddha is very impressive!
 If you’re looking for a place to escape the heat, the temple and cable car make for a nice little outing.
 They also have a strawberry leisure farm and a little butterfly garden in the area.